cdot/Hotpot/README.md

 ## Hardware

-Aside from the Raspberry Pi, the only additional hardware required are two DS18x20 one-wire temperature sensors, and two relays.
-A dual SRD-05VDC-SL-C relay module is ideal for this.
+Aside from the Raspberry Pi, the only additional hardware required are two DS18x20 one-wire temperature sensors, and a couple of relays - SRD-05VDC-SL-C relays are ideal for this.
 See the [general wiring diagram](https://raw.githubusercontent.com/cdot/Hotpot/master/Hardware/Mains.svg) for details of the mains level wiring, and the [circuit diagram](https://raw.githubusercontent.com/cdot/Hotpot/master/Hardware/Circuit.svg) which gives a schematic overview.